Xiangyang1984/Pneumo-Typer/README.md

 #### Step 3: Programs installation
 Additional software dependencies for the Pneumo-Typer are as follows:

-* makeblastdb and blastp
+* makeblastdb and blastn

 Both of them come from NCBI BLAST+, available at https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

 * prodigal

-This software is available at http://micans.org/mcl/
+This software is available at https://github.com/hyattpd/Prodigal

 * blat

-This software is available at http://micans.org/mcl/
+This software is available at https://genome.ucsc.edu/FAQ/FAQblat.html

 ## Test the Pneumo-Typer with Example Data